-Fashion Photographer Melbourne
+Fashion Campaign Photographer

 Fashion is a strange contradiction and juxtaposition of normal advertising rules.
 It breaks all the rules, yet also sets them.
 It distances itself from standard marketing images but also somehow epitomises advertising.
 For me, fashion advertising photography is the best reason to pick up a camera.